What to Consider When Switching Property Managers

 Experienced LJ Hooker property managers review hundreds of rental applications, meticulously examining applicants’ income, rental history, character and overall suitability.
 Their comprehensive screening process includes reference checks, a tenancy database check and consulting with the landlord.

 A good property manager will also provide landlords with tips on how to make their investment property more attractive to renters.
-Simple updates like a fresh coat of paint, new door handles, a modern kitchen benchtop, and updated light switches can significantly enhance your property's appeal to quality tenants.
+Simple updates like a fresh coat of paint, new door handles, a modern kitchen benchtop and updated light switches can significantly enhance your property's appeal to quality tenants.
 They may recommend adding built-in wardrobes to the bedrooms or permitting tenants to keep a pet to improve returns.

 You want your investment property to make you money, and not lose it due to disorganised paperwork.
 Since building a property portfolio is all about improving your financial situation, it’s essential to stay on top of your record-keeping for tax.
 So, if your property manager is disorganised in their account keeping and documentation, staying with them could turn out to be an expensive mistake.

 “You should be provided with a full disclosure of fees and financial reporting along with clear and open communication about how the business operates.
 If a property manager lacks transparency or is difficult to get detailed reports then this could impact any financial gains.”
-Ms Brown said.
+Ms Crampton said.

 A good property manager should send a monthly summary of all the income earned and expenses to keep you on track for tax time.
 Remember, the Australian Taxation Office recommends keeping a backup of all digital records.